gvwilson/thirdbit/teaching/online.md

 characteristics are:

-1. Students can access far more information, far more quickly, than ever before: provided, of course, that a search engine considers it worth indexing, that their internet service provider and government don't block it, and that the truth isn't drowned in a sea of attention-sapping disinformation.
+1. Students can access far more information, far more quickly, than ever before–provided, of course, that a search engine considers it worth indexing, that their internet service provider and government don't block it, and that the truth isn't drowned in a sea of attention-sapping disinformation.

-2. Students can access far more people than ever before as well: provided, of course, that they aren't driven offline by harassment or marginalized because they don't conform to the social norms of whichever group is talking loudest.
+2. Students can access far more people than ever before as well–again, provided that they aren't driven offline by harassment or marginalized because they don't conform to the social norms of whichever group is talking loudest.

-3. Courses can reach far more people than before: provided, of course, that those students actually have access to the required technology, can afford to use it, and aren't being used as a way to redistribute wealth from the have-nots to the haves [[Cottom2017](biblio.html#cottom-lower-ed)].
+3. Courses can reach far more people than before–but only if those students actually have access to the required technology, can afford to use it, and aren't being used as a way to redistribute wealth from the have-nots to the haves [[Cottom2017](biblio.html#cottom-lower-ed)].

-4. Teachers can get far more detailed insight into how students work: provided, of course, that students are doing things that are amenable to large-scale automated analysis and aren't in a position to object to the use of surveillance into the classroom.
+4. Teachers can get far more detailed insight into how students work–so long as students are doing things that are amenable to large-scale automated analysis and aren't in a position to object to the use of surveillance into the classroom.

 The caveats in this list are a big part of why this book exists.
 Right now, most of the discussion about using technology in teaching